 For now, let’s get ready to heat up the hot stove and look forward to Spring Training beginning on February 24, 2023!

-Read on for all the ways to watch MLB games live online, including new streaming options for the 2022 season.
+Read on for all the ways to watch MLB games live online.

-How to watch MLB blackout games with a VPN
+How to watch MLB games with a VPN

 The MLB.tv app is the most comprehensive and affordable option for streaming the entire MLB season.
 By connecting to a VPN server location where games are not being broadcast, you can avoid MLB blackouts and even choose which broadcast you want to watch (from the home or visiting team).
 The service comes with a seven-day free trial, and also offers a monthly option.

 To privately and securely stream MLB games live in blazing-fast HD with unlimited bandwidth:

 - Download the ExpressVPN app to your smart TV, mobile phone, tablet, or other preferred streaming device.

 - Connect to your preferred secure U.S. server location.

 - Head to MLB.TV and sign up for the free trial.

 Note that MLB.TV will not offer live games for international viewers.
 Instead, viewers must wait approximately 90 minutes after the game ends in order to watch the archived broadcast.